Information about Fosphenytoin

-Fosphenytoin is used in the treatment of epilepsy
+Fosphenytoin is used in the treatment of Epilepsy/Seizures.

-Fosphenytoin controls seizures or fits by suppressing the abnormal and excessive activity of the nerve cells in the brain.
+Fosphenytoin is an antiepileptic medication.
+It controls seizures or fits by decreasing the abnormal and excessive activity of the nerve cells in the brain.

 - ₹33Emcure Pharmaceuticals Ltd1 variant(s)

 - ₹36 to ₹167RSM Kilitch Pharma Pvt Ltd2 variant(s)

 - ₹32 to ₹151Sun Pharmaceutical Industries Ltd2 variant(s)

 Expert advice for Fosphenytoin